 If the ride sharing driver was responsible for the accident, you can try to argue that the ride sharing company shares some level of blame for the crash, but this will be a difficult argument to make since Uber and Lyft have worked extremely hard to maintain the currently-accepted legal standard that Uber and Lyft drivers are independent contractors, not employees.
 (More: Are Uber drivers employees or independent contractors in California?)

-And keep in mind that, since recovery against Uber or Lyft's insurance coverage is probably an option for you -- whether through the company's $1 million liability coverage, or through its $1 million UIM coverage -- if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.
+And keep in mind that because recovery against Uber or Lyft's insurance coverage is probably an option for you -- whether through the company's $1 million liability coverage, or through its $1 million UIM coverage -- if you're injured in a ride sharing vehicle, going after the company directly is probably a last (and hopefully unnecessary) resort.